ACHILLES TENDINITIS – ACHILLES CALCIFIC INSERTIONAL TENDINOPATHY (ACIT)

 - Gastrocnemius recession.
 Since tight calf muscles cause extra stress on the Achilles tendon, the calf (gastrocnemius) muscles are lengthened during this procedure to increase the motion of the ankle.
 The procedure can be performed with a traditional, open incision, or with a smaller incision and an endoscope (instrument containing a small camera).

-Your Florida Orthopaedic Institute physician discuss your options to choose the best procedure for you.
+Your Florida Orthopaedic Institute physician will discuss your options to choose the best procedure for you.

 Recovery depends on the severity of the injury; but most patients have good recovery results.
 Physical therapy is necessary for both surgical and non-surgical treatments for a fast and effective recovery.
 Many patients need 12 months of rehabilitation before they are pain-free and back to normal.